SoftwareAG/c8y-docs/src/documents/guides/reference-guide/rest-implementation.html.md

 -   POST creates a new resource.
 In the response "Location" header, the URI of the newly created resource is returned.
 -   GET retrieves a resource.
 -   PUT updates an existing resource with the contents of the request.
-I.e., if parts of a resource are passed in the request, only those parts are updated.
-PUT can not update sub-resources that are identified by a separate URI.
 -   DELETE removes a resource.
-The response will be "204 NO CONTENT".
+The response will be "204 No Content".

+If a PUT request only contains parts of a resource, so called "fragments", only those parts are updated.
+To remove a fragment, use a PUT request with empty content for the fragemnt.
+PUT cannot update sub-resources that are identified by a separate URI.

 ### URI space and URI templates